Higher moment formulae and limiting distributions of lattice points: Introduction

 \subsection{Structure of the paper}

-In the next section, we state and prove the moment formulae for the affine and congruence cases.
+In section \ref{Section:Higher Moment Formulae}, we state and prove the moment formulae for the affine and congruence cases.
+In fact, we provide two approaches, one kindly suggested to us by the referee.
 Section 3 is devoted to the study of Poissonian behaviour.
 In particular, analogues of results of S\"{o}dergren \cite{Sod} and Rogers \cite{Rogers55-2, Rogers56} in the affine and congruence setting are established.
 These results might be of independent interest.
-Section 4 contains affine and congruence versions of the variation on Rogers's formula developed by Str\"{o}mbergsson and S\"{o}dergren.
-Finally, Section 5 is devoted to the proofs of the main theorems and we end the paper with a glossary of notation to aid the reader.
+Section 4 contains affine and congruence versions of the variation on Rogers' formula developed by Str\"{o}mbergsson and S\"{o}dergren.
+Finally, Section 5 is devoted to the proofs of the counting results.